NotAShelf/blog.notashelf.dev/notes/2025-01-30-not-for-the-lazy.md

 Here, fact refers to itself without requiring an explicit fixed-point combinator like `fix`.
 This is because Nix only evaluates values when needed, meaning references can exist without being immediately resolved.
-In contrast, strict languages would require fix to explicitly establish recursion.
+In contrast, strict languages would require fix to explicitly establish recursion. [^3]

+[^3]: I'm very well aware that there is a `fix` function in nixpkgs lib.
+I
+    mainly want to focus on core Nix language, so applications of `lib.fix` are omitted this time around.
+I'd like to talk about `fix` and recursion specifically in another post, another time.
+This is already long as it is.

 ```js
 const factorial = (n) => (n === 0 ?
 1 : n * factorial(n - 1));